 Over a period of two days, researchers from the Weizenbaum Institute and various North American institutions addressed questions concerning the role of humans in AI as well as the role algorithmic platforms play for information in digital societies.
 Additionally, they looked at an analysis of hypergiants in the internet ecosystem and discussed the issue of AI development and usage from both social and environmental perspectives.

-The symposium is targeted at alumni of the universities and non university research institutions which are involved in the Weizenbaum Institute for the Networked Society: Freie Universität Berlin (FU Berlin), Humboldt-Universität zu Berlin (HU Berlin), Technische Universität Berlin (TU Berlin), Universität der Künste Berlin (UdK), Universität Potsdam (UP), as well as the Fraunhofer Institute for Open Communication Systems (FOKUS) and the Berlin Social Science Center (WZB).
+The symposium was targeted at alumni of the universities and non university research institutions which are involved in the Weizenbaum Institute for the Networked Society: Freie Universität Berlin (FU Berlin), Humboldt-Universität zu Berlin (HU Berlin), Technische Universität Berlin (TU Berlin), Universität der Künste Berlin (UdK), Universität Potsdam (UP), as well as the Fraunhofer Institute for Open Communication Systems (FOKUS) and the Berlin Social Science Center (WZB).